Chnapak/TineeDiscordBot/README.md

-You will find how to instal bot [here]https://github.com/Chnapak/TineeDiscordBot/wiki
+You will find how to instal bot here: https://github.com/Chnapak/TineeDiscordBot/wiki

 Commands example: